Written by Divinity Nutra, Updated on March 19, 2023

 Why Turmeric Curcumin?

-In this post, we will examine the research and science behind curcumin’s ability to reduce inflammation and swelling.
+In this post, we will examine the research and science behind curcumin’s ability to reduce inflammation and make swelling go down in the body.

 Many ancient treatments get ignored due to the lack of understanding behind their specific mechanisms of action.
 Researchers have highlighted the link between inflammation and protein kinases, cytokines, redox status, adhesion molecules, and pro-inflammatory enzymes.
 Studies show that curcuminoids exhibit anti-inflammatory activity through their ability to modulate these transcription factors.